 To Save Storage Space and Cost

-Generally, when you compress files, the overall size reduces in comparison to the combined file size.
-For example, if the total size of the file a, B and C is 300mb, after compression into like zip or rar format, you can get 210mb or less as the combined size.
+Generally, when you compress files, the overall size reduces compared to the combined file size.
+For example, if the total size of the files a, B, and C is 300mb, after compression into zip or rar format, you can get 210mb or less as the combined size.
 Mind you, after extraction, the files return to their original sizes.
 Furthermore, File compression allows you to store and back up significantly more data, and faster.

 Similarly, the costs of storing your data are reduced by compressing your files for storage because you can store more files in your available storage space when they are compressed.

 It allows the original file extensions to be Disguised

 Sometimes, hackers compress some malicious files in order to disguise them and make sure they bypass security software.
 Thank goodness, many antivirus software has found a way around this.
 Likewise, pirated software might be renamed and compressed before being uploaded for download.
 This act is to beat the law.
 Don’t compress your files for any of the two reasons listed above.
 It is illegal.

 You can also compress your file to protect its identity.
 Also, many file decompressing software have the option to password-protect files.
 This will add an extra layer of security to your files.

 Compressing a file can help you with splitting it for easy uploading and downloading

 Imagine a situation whereby you need to download a 3 GB file from a slow, non-resumable server.
 Won’t it be better if the file is split (by a file compressor) into like 200MB each for a more convenient download?
 Well, if you have had to deal with slow internet, you will appreciate this better.